Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 ## About this sample

 This sample is essentially a guide for developers who want to secure their Web APIs using the Microsoft identity platform (formerly Azure Active Directory for developers).
-This sample lays down the all the steps developers need to take to secure their web api with the Microsoft identity platform.
+This sample lays down all the steps developers need to take to secure their web api with the Microsoft identity platform.
 Additionally it also explains the steps and processes for a client to obtain the necessary permissions and tokens to make successful calls to this secured web api.

 ### Scenario